naveen-togu/online-resume/README.md

 # online-resume
 This is my Online Resume.
-The above website has my details, and it is generally a mini-portfolio.I have used basic HTML to build this.
+The above website has my details, and it is generally a mini-portfolio.
+I have used basic HTML to build this.